 Achieving Oneness With The Higher Soul

+Yoga is not intended be be mystical.
+Yoga is a way of life.
+Understanding some of these profound truths offers several practical applications of the technique which would make everyday life easier and more fulfilling.
 Although we look different, we have different professions and ways of life, we are all beings of light who knowingly or unknowingly are trying to evolve and to realize our true nature.
-The knowledge and understanding provided in this short but powerful workshop makes this possible.
+The knowledge and understanding provided through the teachings of MCKS makes this possible.